 When you know which location is generating the least amount of reviews, you can focus your review generation efforts there.

 Whether you have one location or multiple, get into the habit of responding to reviews and answering any questions posed within the body of the review.

-Responding to reviews is important for a number of different reasons; it’s a Google ranking factor according to the Moz Local Search Ranking Factors study, it also shows customers that you value their feedback and it gives you a chance to deal with any negative reviews.
-The more responses and acknowledgement of reviews consumers see, the more likely they are to leave one for you when asked.
+Responding to reviews is important for a number of different reasons; it’s a Google ranking factor according to the Whitespark Local Search Ranking Factors survey, it also shows customers that you value their feedback and it gives you a chance to deal with any negative reviews.
+The more responses and acknowledgment of reviews consumers see, the more likely they are to leave one for you when asked.

 Use review platform tools to generate reviews